-12 Surprising Examples of Clickbait Headlines That Work
+14 Surprising Examples Of Clickbait Headlines That Work

 - “19 Things You Don’t Know About Your Favorite Sports Teams”

-Again, people will be intrigued to find out what exists on the other side of the click.
+People will be intrigued to find out what exists on the other side of the click!

 Whether or not you already have some brand recognition, you can use the “piggybacking” technique to build some authority and drive clicks.